Museen Bern Logo

 This leaves us with many blanks which can be filled in by looking at the objects and the collection together with the people for whom they have a completely different significance than they do for us.
 In Aka Hansen and Qupanuk Olsen, we have invited two experts who know all about the historical and contemporary significance of indigenous Greenlandic artefacts.
 They are committed to ensuring that the cultural heritage of the Kalaallit people finds its place in the 21st century and is preserved for future generations.

-Please note that this event will be held in English.
+Please note that this event will be held in English and simultaneously translated into German in writing.

 An evening at the museum – Greenland